nradkova/project-react/README.md

 - Authenticated users can create and publish posts (books and events).
 Thus becoming owner of a record, they are `authorised` to edit it, cancel it (for an event).

 ## API Architecture
 `Child and common components` are grouped in `components` folder, while `major components` assigned to render pages are in `pages` folder, each containing its own logic and style in `.js` and `.css` files.
 Custom hooks, like `useBook`, `useBookForm`, `useBookSearch`, `useAuthForm` and others, are used for forms & CRUD operations.
-They are responsible to communicate with `data validation` and `services for authentication and fetching data`.
+They are responsible to communicate with `data validation` and `services` for authentication and fetching data.
-Leaflet map component is an instance `MapContainer` and has its own React context, providing descendant components like `Marker`, `Popup` and hooks - `useMap`.
+Leaflet map component is an instance of `MapContainer` and has its own React context, providing descendant components like `Marker`, `Popup` and hooks - `useMap`.

 ## Database classes: